ohjay/in-pursuit-of-beauty/README.md

 - Interactive drum-type music with stylization.
 Use WebGL/Babylon alongside phone and WebSockets to play music with motion and determine stylization.
 Could also control stylization with phone motion in this project.
 If pointed upward (or in a specific direction), more beautiful (or less chaotic).
 If pointed downward, less beautiful (or more chaotic).
 Symbolizes discipline and the chaos that results from loss of control.
 This could be an additional option which would switch from stylizing based on the top-down map.

-## Model/Data
+## Model

-- Download pre-trained arbitrary stylization models according to the ["Download models" section](https://github.com/naoto0804/pytorch-AdaIN#download-models) of the `pytorch-AdaIN` repo.
+- There are links to pre-trained arbitrary stylization models in the ["Download models" section](https://github.com/naoto0804/pytorch-AdaIN#download-models) of `pytorch-AdaIN`.
+By default, `renderloop.py` assumes that these models are stored in the `pytorch-AdaIN/models` folder.
+If you save them elsewhere, specify their paths using the `--vgg_ckpt_path` and `--decoder_ckpt_path` command-line options.

 ## Code

-Your code for generating your project:
+- `renderloop.py`: The main file.
+Launches the rendering loop.
-- Python: generative_code.py
+- `image_styler.py`: Arbitrary stylization class, adapted from the [`pytorch-AdaIN` evaluation example](https://github.com/naoto0804/pytorch-AdaIN/blob/master/test.py).

 ## Usage